 It began as interactive desktop PDFs that looked exactly like their printed counterpart.
 Soon videos, slideshows, and links were added to stir more consumer engagement.
 These days, thanks to eReaders like the Kindle, iPad and Nook, that make digital publications as mobile as your magazine or paperback, folks have the added benefit of being able to carry a library in one hand.

 What’s fun for designers?
 Digital publishing requires cross-discipline thinking and allows designers to bring ideas to life like never before.
 It can snow while you peruse a winter catalog in August; a master chef can show you a tricky technique mid-recipe; or music can set the mood for a new product reveal.
+All of which create a unique user experience.

 Internet of Things (IoT)